 - Later, as George is stumbling his way in wooing Lorraine at the cafe, it seems like he'll succeed until Biff shows up.

 - Feedback Rule: The mic gives off a slight feedback whenever Marty speaks into one, first during his audition with his band and then later at the High-School Dance.

 - Feet-First Introduction: Marty.
 You don't even get to see his face until he takes off his sunglasses a minute and a half later.

 - First Contact Farmer: Marty crashes into a pine tree, a scarecrow, and a barn upon arriving in 1955.
 He crawls out of the DeLorean and tries to apologize to Farmer Peabody.
 However, he's wearing a radiation suit and the farmer's son has already identified the car as a spaceship, so he just winds up having to drive away for his life when Farmer Peabody goes for his gun.

 - Florence Nightingale Effect: Lorraine fell in love with George after her dad hit him with his car.
 Marty accidentally ends up replacing his father in her affections when he pushes George out of the way.
 Marty is naturally not okay with this, and inadvertently keeps making himself even more attractive to her.
-Especially after he defends her from Biff in the school lunch room.
+Especially after he defends her from Biff in the school's lunchroom.
 Doc calls out the trope by name to explain to Marty what's going on.

-- Early in the movie, Jennifer and Marty see a black 4x4 pickup truck and Marty says how great it would be to drive it up to the lake.
-At the end of the movie, after Marty has altered history, he discovers that his family now owns the very same truck and they are fine with he and Jennifer driving it up to the lake.
+- Early in the movie, Jennifer and Marty see a black 4x4 Toyota pickup truck, and Marty says how great it would be to drive it up to the lake.
+At the end of the movie, after Marty has altered history, he discovers that his family now owns the very same truck and they are fine with Marty and Jennifer driving it up to the lake.